Pat Finucane

 Finucane's killing was one of the most controversial during the Troubles in Northern Ireland.
-He was shot fourteen times as he sat eating a meal at his Belfast home with his three children and his wife, who was also wounded during the attack.
-In September 2004, Ken Barrett an Ulster Defence Association member who was recruited as an informer by the Royal Ulster Constabulary's Special Branch after confessing the shooting, pleaded guilty to his murder.
+He was shot 14 times while eating at his Belfast home with his three children and his wife, who was wounded during the attack.
+In September 2004, a UDA member who was recruited as an informer by the Royal Ulster Constabulary's Special Branch pleaded guilty to his murder, serving three years in jail.